cloudsimplus/cloudsimplus/README.md

 The script checks if it is required to build the project, using maven in this case, making sure to download all dependencies.
 To see what examples are available, just navigate through the [examples directory](/cloudsim-plus-examples/src/main/java/org/cloudbus/cloudsim/examples).

-To just build the CloudSim++ and examples packages, execute the script without any parameter.
+To just build the CloudSim Plus and examples packages, execute the script without any parameter.

 ## By means of an IDE (the easier way to just take a look or to create your own simulations)
 The easier way to use the project is relying on some IDE such as [NetBeans](http://netbeans.org), [Eclipse](http://eclipse.org)